fallen-icarus/cardano-swaps/README.md

 - Batcher based protocols lack trustless composability with other DApps; a critical feature for both scaling eUTxO-based DeFi and building a fully featured, trustless blockchain economy.
-- The concentration of assets into a single address or few addresses directly undermines the security assumptions of PoS blockchains.
+- The concentration of assets into a single address or few addresses directly undermines the security assumptions of PoS blockchains, especially Ouroboros.
-- The concentration of assets forces users to give up voting rights over their assets.
-In essence, users are forced to pick between participating in DeFi and participating in decentralized governance.
+- The concentration of assets forces users to give up voting rights over their assets; users are forced to pick between participating in DeFi and participating in decentralized governance.
 Furthermore, whichever entity controls the voting power of the concentrated assets has tremendous influence over the decentralized government.

-The last two bullets especially mean it is *impossible* for LPs to serve as the foundation of a trustless and decentralized economy.
+The last two bullets mean that it is *impossible* for LPs to serve as the foundation of a trustless and decentralized economy.

 ##### Why the workarounds for the issues of the LP based architecture are not sufficient